The Ritual, Divine or Sacred Embrace

 "Mormonism" is exactly what it claims to be, a genuine restoration of Primitive Christianity.
 Mormonism was not at all derived from Freemasonry, but both came from a common source in antiquity.
 Only Mormonism claims to be a restoration of that source.
 For a great start in understanding the vast differences and the few commonalities between Mormonism and Freemasonry see Jeff Lindsay's site, Questions About the LDS Temple Ceremony and Masonry.
 He also has many links to expand one's knowledge on the subject.

-LDS scholar, Eugene Seaich has a very good article at Shields called, WAS FREEMASONRY DERIVED FROM MORMONISM? that goes into ancient history with some very interesting information.
+LDS scholar, Eugene Seaich has a very good article at Shields called, WAS FREEMASONRY DERIVED FROM MORMONISM?
+It goes into ancient history with some very interesting information.

 Nobody had the texts until recently.
 They do give us an interesting check.
 The Masonic rites have a lot in common with ours.
 Of course in part they do have the same source, if you trace them way back.
 But what a different picture you see.
 The Masons don't give any religious meaning to them.
 They think of them as symbolic, as abstract.
 They don't see any particular realities behind them.
 The rites have nothing to do with salvation, but consist only of broken fragments.
 This is obvious if you've seen the Masonic rites and ordinances; they don't hang together.
 They have been picked up from various times and places, and you can trace them back.
 Actually, they go back to very early times.
 These are the ordinances of the Knights Templar and the Hospitalers—two early secret orders imported into Europe at the time of the Crusades.
 But these were actually based on Solomon's temple and on work for the dead.
 Read St. Bernard (he wrote both the prologue and the constitution for the Hospitalers, which we have still), who shows that they go back to the time of the Maccabees.
 At the time of the Maccabees, many of the Jews went off and worshiped false gods; and when they lost the battle, many of the dead were found with pagan amulets around their necks, showing that they had apostatized from the God of Israel.
 Still they had died as heroes for the cause, and they wondered what they might do to get them saved.